 The concept of harm resulting from medical treatment is more than 3500 years old.
 The Code of Hammurabi in the seventh century BC prescribed penalties for physician errors that resulted in harm.
 Similarly, the Roman law in the first century AD included penalties for such harms.
 Complications of medical treatment have been described by great medical writers throughout the past centuries and are now referred to as iatrogenic.
 Adverse effects of treatment such as adverse drug reactions are taken into consideration in risk/benefit analysis so that the physician as well as the patient can make an informed decision.

-“Miss Nightingale's Scheme for Uniform Hospital Statistics,” the culmination of Florence Nightingale's mid-19th-century work analyzing surgical outcomes, is widely regarded as 1 of the earliest efforts at standardizing care to reduce medical error.
+“Miss Nightingale s Scheme for Uniform Hospital Statistics,” the culmination of Florence Nightingale's mid-19th-century work analyzing surgical outcomes, is widely regarded as 1 of the earliest efforts at standardizing care to reduce medical error.
 Thorough but overly complicated, it was abandoned soon after its adoption.
-In the early 20th century, Dr. Ernest Amory Codman, an orthopedic surgeon at Massachusetts General Hospital, developed his “End Result System,” a series of note cards used to track a patient's symptoms, procedure, and outcome in an effort to improve his techniques and avoid errors.
-A derivative of this system was subsequently included in the 1916 publication of the American College of Surgeons' Standards for Hospital Practice.
+In the early 20th century, Dr. Ernest Amory Codman, an orthopedic surgeon at Massachusetts General Hospital, developed his “End Result System,” a series of note cards used to track a patient s symptoms, procedure, and outcome to improve his techniques and avoid errors.
+A derivative of this system was subsequently included in the 1916 publication of the American College of Surgeons Standards for Hospital Practice.
 The first meeting of the Anesthesia Mortality Committee in Philadelphia in 1935 was aimed at improving patient outcomes (Pierluissi et al 2003).
 Aside from these sporadic efforts, the field of “medical errors” received little systematic analysis for most of the 20th century.

 In the 20th century, most physicians did not regard medical errors as a major cause of morbidity.
-This changed at the start of the 21st century, when the Institute of Medicine published “To Err is Human,” a landmark report detailing the frequency of medical errors and the importance of reducing them (Institute of Medicine 2000).
+This changed at the start of the 21st century, when the Institute of Medicine published “To Err is Human,” a landmark report detailing the frequency of medical errors and the importance of reducing them (Kohn et al 2000).
 Medical error is the third leading cause of death in the United States.
-Considerable regulatory, administrative, research, media, and public attention has focused on medical errors as a distinct and important topic under the umbrella of quality improvement in healthcare (Agency for Healthcare Research and Quality 2006).
+Considerable regulatory, administrative, research, media, and public attention has focused on medical errors as a distinct and important topic under the umbrella of quality improvement in healthcare.
 Medical errors have ethical and legal implications that will be discussed in separate articles on these topics.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.